ferrance/corne_cases/readme.md

 ![image of crkbd](/images/corne_feet.jpg)

 These are the various ways I have built my [corne keyboads](https://github.com/foostan/crkbd).
+Over time it has evolved into more of a toolkit for corne-related projects in OpenSCAD.

 # Source files

+## crkbd.scad

+### crkbd3d(SCREWS=true)

+This creates a bottom plate.
+It starts with the backplate_nofeet.stl file, which it moves to a standard position in the upper right quadrant.
+It then cuts out the screw holes.
+Doing this widens them slightly and makes sure that they are in the exact same spots as anything else done by this API.

+### crkbd2d(SCREWS=true)

+This creates a 2d profile of the PCB.
+The SCREWS parameter controls whether or not it will include holes for the five standoffs that the PCB allows for.
+The 2D profile is useful for making more complicated shapes.

+This is basically a projection of crkbd3d().

+## stl files
 The project can be built from 3 files:
 - corne_feet.scad
 - cherryplate.stl